 “You must tilt your head to see the world”. – Laressa Dickey

 Laressa Dickey is a mover, bodyworker, poet, and curious soul.
-She’s the author of 3 books of poems including Roam, and several chapbooks including A Piece of Information About His Invisibility.
-A new book called Syncopations is forthcoming in 2019.
+She’s the author of 4 books of poems including Roam, and several chapbooks including A Piece of Information About His Invisibility.
+A new book called Syncopations was published in 2019.
 Since 2005, she’s been using movement improvisation to inform her writing and vice versa.
 Language, image, gesture, movement: presence.
 Her bodywork is informed by Craniosacral Therapy, Amerta Movement practice, integrative massage techniques, and an attuned, empathetic imagination.
-She’s currently creating a video/movement installation together with her partner for the Bergen Assembly 2019 entitled “How to Pass Time With No Reference.”
+She created a video/movement installation together with her partner for the Bergen Assembly 2019 entitled “How to Pass Time With No Reference.”

-If you wish to join, please send a mail to Lily Kiara Deadline for signing up is 29 July.
-It is very helpful if you confirm in time by payment or by staying in touch about it, otherwise you loose your place or the workshop might be cancelled because we don’t know in time that people are planning to come.
+If you wish to join, please send a mail to email@example.com Deadline for signing up is 27 July.
+It is extremely helpful if you confirm in time by payment or by staying in touch about it, otherwise you loose your place or the workshop might be cancelled because i don’t know in time who is coming.
 So if you are interested, please register in time and be clear about your participation and registration.
 It helps these independently set up workshops to be possible.
 It is very much appreciated!
 Thank you!
-Preference is given to participants who commit to coming for the whole workshop.
+Priority is given to participants who commit to coming for the whole workshop.
 Please send me a few lines of your previous experience.
 Details for further registration you can find below.

 LOCATION: BAU Studio, Entrepotdok 4, 1018 AD Amsterdam, The Netherlands / From Amsterdam CS a 15 minute walk or bus 22 in direction of Indische Buurt.
 Out at Kadijksplein (2nd stop).
-Walk underneath the arc with‘Entrepot-Dok’ on it.
+Walk underneath the arc with ‘Entrepot-Dok’ on it.
 The building is then on the left.

-BAU studio and Lily Kiara are not to be held responsible for any physical injury or damage or loss of possessions during the workshop.
+BAU studio, Lily Kiara and Laressa Dickey are not to be held responsible for any physical injury or damage or loss of possessions during the workshop.